IEA-Task-43/digital_wra_data_standard/docs/iea43_wra_data_model-properties-measurement-location-measurement-location-properties-logger-configuration-logger-configuration.md

 ## logger_id

-This is the logger id.
+This is the logger or remote sensing device id.
 It may be set by the logger programmer and may be different from the logger serial number.

 `logger_id`